jessegoodier/NGINX-101-Workshop-UDF/Workshop_Config_Guide.md

 #### Building your own JWT/JWKs tokens

-1. If you want to check out the format of the JWT above, use <jwt.io> The secret is: **fantasticjwt**
+1. If you want to check out the format of the JWT above, use <https://jwt.io> The secret is: **fantasticjwt**
-2. To build your own, see the guide here to create your jwk: <https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-jwt-authentication/>
+2. To build your own:
+   1. See the guide on NGINX.com to create your jwk: <https://docs.nginx.com/nginx/admin-guide/security-controls/configuring-jwt-authentication/>
-3. And this to build your jwt: <https://www.nginx.com/blog/authenticating-api-clients-jwt-nginx-plus>
+   2. And  to build your jwt go to: <https://www.nginx.com/blog/authenticating-api-clients-jwt-nginx-plus>

-Extra credit, if you have time:
+## Extra credit

+If you have time and are so inclinned.

 1. Add an alert for too many 500 errors.
 2. Create a dashboard that you think might be useful in a NOC.
 3. Access the Developer API Management Portal: <http://3.16.124.236:8090/docs>

-Feel free to browse around the GUI to see other functionality.
+***Feel free to browse around the GUI to see other functionality.***